Amsterdam Schiphol Airport turbulence forecast

 Winter (December–February) brings the strongest jet-stream activity — that's when long-haul departures most often log clear-air turbulence at cruise.

 Amsterdam Schiphol Airport is best described as a high-latitude airport.
 The jet stream meanders across this latitude seasonally — AMS sees its strongest CAT exposure in December–February, when the polar jet pushes equatorward and routes intersect it more often.
-June-onwards departures climb into cleaner upper-level flow.

 Winter (December–February) brings the strongest jet-stream activity — that's when long-haul departures most often log clear-air turbulence at cruise.
 Peak turbulence window: November–February (strong jet).
 Typically calmest: May–September.